Exploit (computer security): Zero-click

 A zero-click attack is an exploit that requires no user interaction to operate – that is to say, no key-presses or mouse clicks.
+These exploits are commonly the most sought after exploits (specifically on the underground exploit market) because the target typically has no way of knowing they have been compromised at the time of exploitation.

 FORCEDENTRY, discovered in 2021, is an example of a zero-click attack.

 In 2022, NSO Group was reportedly selling zero-click exploits to governments for breaking into individuals' phones.